urql-graphql/urql/docs/graphcache/cache-updates.md

 ---
-title: Custom Updates
+title: Cache Updates
 order: 3
 ---

-# Custom Updates
+# Cache Updates

 Every time Graphcache sees a result from the API for a `subscription` or a `mutation` it will look at the response and traverse it.
 This process is the same as for queries but instead of starting at the Query root type,